 |All persons travelling to SA must complete a “Cross Border Travel Registration” form at least 7 days prior to entering.

 |LEARN MORE >|

 Coral Expeditions has made a successful return to operations since October 2020 and we have a proven and tested SailSAFE Process which has been approved by all national states and territories.
 As an Australian flagged small ship carrying under 100 passengers, we are not affected by federal Biosecurity restrictions that apply to large foreign cruise lines.
-We have operated successful voyages in the Great Barrier Reef and Tasmania without incident in the past 3 months.
+We have operated successful voyages in regions such as The Kimberley, Great Barrier Reef, Tasmania & South Australia without incident in the past 7 months.
 Our guests tell us they have enjoyed getting away more than ever!